Max Holmes

-Max Holmes (born 29 August 2002) is an Australian rules footballer who plays for Geelong in the Australian Football League (AFL).
+Maxwell John Holmes (born 29 August 2002) is an Australian rules footballer who plays for Geelong in the Australian Football League (AFL).

 Geelong traded their future first round pick with Richmond to secure Pick 20 in the 2020 AFL draft to select Holmes.
 Holmes made his AFL debut in round 3 of the 2021 AFL season against Hawthorn in the traditional Easter Monday clash.
 Holmes' mother is former Olympian Lee Naylor.
+Holmes grew up in East Malvern and played junior football for Prahran and East Malvern Knights in the South Metro Junior Football League.